 Once it’s proven that the vehicle is a lemon, you are entitled to compensation.
 These benefits can be a lemon law buyback or a replacement of the vehicle, as well as compensation from the manufacturer for all legal and incidental costs stemming from the lemon.

 The lemon law applies across the entire United States.
-However, the finer details of the law vary slightly from state-to-state.
+However, the finer details of the law vary slightly from state-to-state, and lemon law in California has a number of unique stipulations.

 The lemon law in California – also called the Song-Beverly Consumer Warranty Act – has its own unique set of qualifications.